 - Web and CMS solutions

 The first programme area essentially seeks to put appropriate systems in place, and help create networked offices within the CSOs.
 The activities are designed mainly to create competent users, thereby minimizing downtime and also to ensure increased connectivity.
 It hopes to enhance in-house capacity in order to promote the cost effective use of IT.
 The objectives of this programme area also envision the creation of e-policy committees, thereby setting the stage for an e-policy to be established within the CSO framework.
-Furthermore, the activities seek to provide a handbook of guidelines to be published, while at the same time recognizing institutions that should be viewed as role model institutions in terms of its use of IT.
+Furthermore, the activities seek to recognize institutions that should be viewed as role model institutions in terms of its use of IT.

 The second programme area seeks to a create web presence and content management systems in CSOs that may not posses them, and to establish an online forum for effective sharing of knowledge.

-Finally, LankaNet hopes to emerge from this proposal development process as a learning organization that communicates its vision to all stakeholders effectively and executes its activities efficiently.
+Finally, LankaNet hopes to emerge from this proposal development process as a voluntary organization that communicates its vision to all stakeholders effectively and executes its activities efficiently.